alsaibie/me417/numerical_lessons_matlab/Numerical_Lesson_1.md

 Simulate the response of the system to a step input using the command *step()* in MATLAB.
 Repeat the step simulation with $f_{v} = 5$, and $f_{v} = 20$.
 Plot the three responses on the same plot.
 Explain the observed difference between the three responses.

 Using the command *step()* is useful for analyzing a system's response to a simple and  constant input to a system, but what if the input varies?
-We can instead use the mmand *lsim()*.
+We can instead use the command *lsim()*.

 ```matlab
 clear all;